RecursiveLoop/SES-Reporter/README.md

 ### What this does

 It allows you to assume a role and loop through multiple accounts to gather Amazon SES statistics.
+It also goes through each of the regions that SES currently supports (N. Virginia, Oregon, Ireland) to gather statistics and saves all the statistics into a file.

 ### How to use the tool